jamesl33/cbtools-autobench/README.md

 blueprint:
   # Describing the cluster/dataset
   cluster:
-    # May be one of two things:
-    #   1) A build number (will be downloaded from latestbuilds)
-    #   2) A path to a package archive i.e. .deb/.rpm
+    # A path to a package archive i.e. .deb/.rpm
     #
     # Will be installed on all the cluster nodes
     package_path: ""